mardiros/tursu/docs/source/migrate_from_behave.md

 ```

-## Step 2 - Replace context with fixtures
+## Step 2 - Replace context with fixtures in all decorators

 Tursu simplifies BDD by replacing Behave’s dynamic context with pytest fixtures,
 making it more maintainable and test-friendly.